-In the second part of the thesis, we have developed an experimental approach for the rotation of the optical trap for polaritons at the GHz rate (see Chapter 6).
-It was achieved by virtue of the beating note of two single-mode frequency detuned lasers shaped with the SLM into a "perfect vortex".
-The developed approach allows us to create a laser pattern rotating in an arbitrary frequency at the desired direction.
-Tuning intensities of two excitation lasers, we realised the excitation profile similar to the one we used for the condensate linear polarisation control.
+In the second part of this thesis, a developed experimental approach for the rotation of an optical trap for polaritons at the GHz rate (see Chapter 6) have been described.
+It was achieved by virtue of a beating note of two single-mode frequency detuned lasers shaped with the SLM into a "perfect vortex".
+The developed approach allows us to create a laser pattern rotating at an arbitrary frequency in the desired direction.
+Tuning intensities of two excitation lasers, we realised the excitation profile similar to the one used for the condensate linear polarisation control.
 As a result, we were able to optically drive the spin and stir it on the equator of the Poincare sphere.
-Amazingly, we find the resonance characteristics of the optically driven spin precession at GHz rotation frequencies - it appeared only when in resonance with the internal condensate self-induced Larmor precession.
+Interestingly, we find the resonance characteristics of the optically driven spin precession at GHz rotation frequencies.
+The driven precession coherence is prolonged only when in resonance with the internal condensate self-induced Larmor precession.
 This effect is a quantum fluidic analogue of the famous Nuclear Magnetic resonance effect and optical driving of the BEC spin.
-We also find that the condensate spin coherence time in the resonance is dramatically increased at least by 20 times with respect to the previous reports.
-Building the bridges between different branches of modern physics, this finding can be utilised for the precise and coherent control of spin in future quantum computing [49, 167] applications of polaritons.
+We also find that spin coherence time of the condensate when in the resonance is increased by at least 20 times with respect to previous reports [8].
+Building the bridges between different branches of modern physics, this finding can be utilised for the precise and coherent control of spin in future quantum computing [48, 167] applications of polaritons.
 Furthermore, the optically driven spin precession can be applied to studying the arrays of interacting condensates to investigate the effect of the rotating spin on the neighbouring condensates.
-The stirring technique could also allow for realising the complex skyrmion and meron topological structures in polariton condensates [199].
+The stirring technique could also allow the realisation of the complex skyrmion and meron topological structures in polariton condensates [200].

-Increasing the trap size and setting the two excitation laser intensities to be equal we were able to realise the famous "Rotating Bucket" experiment with polariton condensate (see Chapter 7).
+Increasing the trap size and setting the two excitation laser intensities to be equal, we were able to realise the famous "Rotating Bucket" experiment with a polariton condensate (see Chapter 7).
 The formation of the vortices in the rotating reservoir is the distinctive feature of the superfluids.
-We have found that analogous to the superfluid He [45] and BEC [42], the vortex in the condensate forms above the critical stirring frequency (1GHz).
-We reveal that polariton vortex co-rotates with the optical trap and bolds only in the narrow range of stirring frequencies from 1 to 4 GHz.
-This finding opens a root for the comparative studies of polariton condensates with other superfluid systems as well as the research of the superfluidity in polariton condensate itself [98].
-Moreover, tailoring time-periodic potential for polaritons could open a new branch of the research on Floquet engineering [39] in such systems.
-The on-demand vorticity control could benefit the realisation of analogue simulator [32] and quantum bits [49] based on circular currents and vortices.
-We have already looked into the bigger rotating ontical traps and observed the co-rotating vortex clusters of two and three vortices.
-Further research in this direction could potentially allow to create bigger clusters and investigate the turbulent polariton flow [88, 96] in rotating polariton fluid.
+We have found that analogous to the superfluid He [44] and BEC [41], the vortex in the condensate forms above the critical stirring frequency (1GHz).
+We reveal that the polariton vortex co-rotates with the optical trap and exists only in the narrow range of stirring frequencies from 1 to 4 GHz.
+This finding opens a route for the comparative studies of polariton condensates with other superfluid systems as well as the research of the superfluidity in polariton condensate itself [97].
+Moreover, tailoring time-periodic potential for polaritons could open a new branch of the research on Floquet engineering [38] in such systems.
+The on-demand vorticity control could benefit the realisation of an analogue simulator [31] and quantum bits [48] based on circular currents and vortices.
+We have already looked into the bigger rotating optical traps and observed the co-rotating vortex clusters of two and three vortices.
+The realisation of an even bigger optical trap or stirring of the unbound condensate could potentially allow the creation of bigger clusters and investigate the turbulent polariton flow [87, 95] in rotating polariton fluid.

 This brings this thesis to an end.
-However, it does not bring there the ongoing polariton investigations.
-The polariton condensate physics is very rich, and numer- $\overline{=}$ ous future investigations and outstanding results are yet to come!
+However, the polariton investigations are ongoing.
+The physics of such system is very rich, and numerous investigations and outstanding results are yet to come!